optimizely/upload-custom-code-action/README.md

 ## Usage and Examples
 See the [Examples](https://github.com/optimizely/upload-custom-code-action/tree/main/examples) folder in this repository for example workflows that utilize this action.

+## Architecture and Updating
+To learn more about how this action works and how to update this action, see [Architecture.md](https://github.com/optimizely/upload-custom-code-action/tree/main/Architecture.md).

 ## License
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)